The current EU REACH Annex XVII list in PDF and Excel formats:

 Certain SVHCs only have probable effects on human health and the environment, but the precautionary principle applies.

-When an SVHC is present in 0.1% by weight equal to or greater than 0.1% of a given article that constitutes a more complex article, it is mandatory to inform the consumer and, subject to certain conditions, to notify the European Chemicals Agency (ECHA).
+When an SVHC is present in 0.1% by weight greater than 0.1% of a given article that constitutes a more complex article, it is mandatory to inform the consumer and, subject to certain conditions, to notify the European Chemicals Agency (ECHA).

 Sufficient information on any SVHC present in your products, at the article level, above the 0.1% threshold, must be made available to the consumer or client.
 Additionally, if any SVHC present in your products exceeds one ton per producer/importer and per year, then you must notify ECHA.